ticklepoke/codemods/README.md

 ```
 ### convert-object-shorthand

-Convert object expressions and object patterns that have the same key and value to shorthand;
+Convert object expressions and object patterns that have the same key and value to shorthand

 ```ts
 // Input code